Police body camera: Plans for national roll-out (2018)

 Finnish parking inspectors from Vaasa, Jyväskylä, and Kotka have been using bodycams since the spring of 2021 and have reported fewer threatening incidents since they began wearing body cameras on their uniforms.

 France

-French law enforcement has been using bodycams - called 'caméra-piéton' or 'pedestrian cameras' in French - regularly since 2013.
+French law enforcement has been using bodycams – called 'caméra-piéton' or 'pedestrian cameras' in French – regularly since 2013.
 Prior to implementing this, an early experiment in 2009 did not succeed.

 Police

-National and municipal police have also been outfitted with body cameras, starting with 2 000 cameras in 2017, after experimentation during the previous years.
-This number of cameras has been expanded and 10 400 additional cameras are being rolled out in what has been called a 'massive deployment'.
+National and municipal police have also been outfitted with body cameras, starting with 2,000 cameras in 2017, after experimentation during the previous years.
+This number of cameras has been expanded and 10,400 additional cameras are being rolled out in what has been called a 'massive deployment'.
 Nearly 400 municipalities applied for permission to use bodycams in the pilot that was conducted in 2017 and 2018.
-These communities ranged in size from 1 500 inhabitants like Collias to 100 000+ cities like Marseille and Nice.

 Other organizations

 In 2018, the senate approved plans to experiment with bodycams in fire fighting and in detention centers.
 Other organisations that use these small wearable cameras are the national organisation for rail transport (SNCF), but also regional public transport for Paris (RATP).
 In 2019, public transport company Kéolis, introduced body cameras for its security staff on trams and buses in the city of Brest.